Achievable logoAchievable logo

 Loss of cell cycle controls in cancer cells

 Cancer cells often lose normal cell cycle control due to disruptions in regulatory mechanisms.
-Mutations in genes coding for cyclins, CDKs, or tumor suppressor proteins such as p53 and Rb allow cells to bypass checkpoints, resulting in unchecked and rapid cell division.
-This deregulation, combined with aberrant activation of signaling pathways like PI3K/AKT and MAPK, contributes to the development of genomic instability and the accumulation of further mutations.
+Mutations in genes coding for cyclins, CDKs, or tumor suppressor proteins such as p53 and Rb can allow cells to bypass checkpoints, resulting in unchecked and rapid cell division.
+This deregulation, combined with abnormal activation of signaling pathways like PI3K/AKT and MAPK, contributes to genomic instability and the accumulation of additional mutations.

 As a result, cancer cells divide uncontrollably, leading to tumor formation and metastasis.
-This failure in regulation also hampers immune recognition and elimination of aberrant cells, exacerbating cancer progression.
-These disruptions—hallmarks of cancer—have spurred the development of targeted therapies, including CDK inhibitors and drugs that restore p53 function, offering promising strategies to reestablish proper cell cycle control and combat tumor growth.
+This failure in regulation can also hamper immune recognition and elimination of abnormal cells, worsening cancer progression.
+These disruptions - hallmarks of cancer - have motivated targeted therapies, including CDK inhibitors and drugs that restore p53 function, which aim to reestablish proper cell cycle control and limit tumor growth.

 Biosignaling